William Smallwood: Early life and education

-Smallwood served as an officer during the French and Indian War (the North American theater of the Seven Years' War).
-He was elected to the Maryland provincial assembly.
+Smallwood served as an officer during the French and Indian War, the North American theater of the Seven Years' War, and was elected to the pre-Revolution colonial-era provincial assembly for the Province of Maryland.

+Career

 American Revolution

 When the American Revolutionary War began, Smallwood was appointed a colonel of the 1st Maryland Regiment in 1776.
-He led the regiment in the New York and New Jersey campaign, where the Marylanders served with distinction.
+He led the regiment in the New York and New Jersey campaign.

 For their role in the Battle of Brooklyn on August 27, 1776, when the Maryland Regiment heroically covered the hasty retreat of the routed Continental Army, General George Washington promoted Smallwood to brigadier general.
-More tragically, Washington bestowed upon the regiment a future state nickname — "Old Line State" — for the extreme sacrifice of the Maryland 400 to hold the line at the Old Stone House against a vastly superior force of British & Hessian troops whilst suffering massive casualties (≈70% killed).
+Washington bestowed on the regiment a future state nickname, "Old Line State", in reference to the extreme sacrifice of the Maryland 400 to hold the line at the Old Stone House against a vastly superior force of British and Hessian troops while suffering massive casualties, roughly 70 percent of whom were killed in action.
 Shortly thereafter, Smallwood led what remained of his regiment to fight "alongside soldiers from Connecticut, Delaware, and New York" in the Battle of White Plains, when he was twice wounded but "prevented the destruction of the entire Continental Army".

 On December 21, 1777, Smallwood commanded 1,500 Delaware and Maryland troops at the Continental Army Encampment Site on the east side of Brandywine Creek, to prevent occupation of Wilmington by the British and to protect the flour mills on the Brandywine.
 He continued to serve under George Washington in the Philadelphia campaign, where his regiment again distinguished itself at Germantown.
-Thereafter, he quartered at the Foulke house, also occupied by the family of Sally Wister.
+He was then quartered at Foulke House, which was occupied by the family of Sally Wister.

-In 1780 he was a part of General Horatio Gates' army that was routed at Camden, South Carolina; his brigade was among the formations that held their ground, garnering Smallwood a promotion to major general.
+In 1780, he was a part of General Horatio Gates' army that was routed at Camden, South Carolina; his brigade was among the formations that held their ground, garnering Smallwood a promotion to major general.
 Smallwood's accounts of the battle and criticisms of Gates' behavior before and during the battle may have contributed to the Congressional inquiries into the debacle.
 Opposed to the hiring and promotion of foreigners, Smallwood objected to working under Baron von Steuben.
 Smallwood briefly commanded the militia forces of North Carolina in late 1780 and early 1781 before returning to Maryland, staying there for the remainder of the war.
 He resigned from the Continental Army in 1783 and later that year was elected to serve as the first president of the newly established Society of the Cincinnati of Maryland.